 Purchasing either the Platinum Package or the Diamond Package includes your attendance in a 2 day UCAT Workshop.

 For details on how to purchase, please refer to http://www.medentry.edu.au/faq/purchasing

 The cost depends on the package you choose to buy, whether it is the Standard Platinum, Group Platinum, or Diamond Package.
-The cost of these packages is upwards of $795 AUD but note that they also include access to an extensive system of online resources, which are essential to get the most out of the workshop.
+Note that all packages also include access to an extensive system of online resources, which are essential to get the most out of the workshop.

 More details about the various MedEntry packages available can be found on our packages page.

 We encourage you to attend a 2-day MedEntry UCAT Preparation Workshop even if you have to travel a long distance.
 Many students from other cities, interstate, and overseas, travel to attend our UCAT workshops because there are several benefits of attending.
-Our students come from all over the globe, from over 45 countries including Singapore, Hong Kong, South Africa, Dubai, UK, Canada etc.
+Our students come from all over the globe, from over 45 countries including Singapore, Hong Kong, South Africa, Dubai, UK and Canada.

 But don't just take our word for it, check out the hundreds of glowing Google and Facebook reviews of our workshops posted by our happy and successful students.
 We have more and higher ratings than every university in Australia!
-MedEntry Sydney, Melbourne and Ireland offices have over 1000 reviews at a star rating of about 4.8+, far exceeding that of any university.
-Most often heard feedback: 'The best lecture I have ever attended'.
+MedEntry's Sydney, Melbourne and Ireland offices have over 1000 reviews at a star rating of about 4.8+, far exceeding that of any university.
+It is common to hear the following feedback: 'The best lecture I have ever attended'.